ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 This protocol assumes a fixed, one-to-one mapping between the Oblivious Proxy Resource and the Oblivious Gateway Resource.
 This means that any encrypted request sent to the Oblivious Relay Resource will always be forwarded to the Oblivious Gateway Resource.
-This constraint was imposed to simplify proxy configuration and mitigate against the Oblivious Relay Resource being used as a generic proxy for unknown Oblivious Gateway Resources.
-The proxy will only forward for Oblivious Gateway Resources that it has explicitly configured and allowed.
+This constraint was imposed to simplify relay configuration and mitigate against the Oblivious Relay Resource being used as a generic relay for unknown Oblivious Gateway Resources.
+The relay will only forward for Oblivious Gateway Resources that it has explicitly configured and allowed.